The UK’s 10 biggest EuroMillions wins

 Colin and Chris Weir, from Largs, North Ayrshire, bagged their historic winnings on July 12 2011, making them the biggest UK winners at the time.

-Colin used £2.5 million of his fortune to invest in his beloved Partick Thistle Football Club, which led to one of the stands at the stadium being named after him.
+Colin invested £2.5 million in his beloved Partick Thistle FC, which led to one of the stands at the stadium being named after him.

-Colin and Chris Weir, from Largs in Ayrshire (Andrew Milligan/PA)PA Archive/PA Images - Andrew Milligan

-He later acquired a 55% shareholding in the club, which was to be passed into the hands of the local community upon his death.
-He died in December 2019, aged 71.
+He later acquired a 55% shareholding in the club, which was passed into the hands of the local community upon his death in December 2019, aged 71.

 – Adrian and Gillian Bayford, £148,656,000

-Adrian and Gillian won 190 million euros in a EuroMillions draw on August 10, 2012, which came to just over £148 million.
+Adrian and Gillian, from Haverhill, Suffolk, won 190 million euros in a EuroMillions draw on August 10 2012, which came to just over £148 million.

-Adrian Bayford, 41, and wife Gillian, 40, from Haverhill, Suffolk (Sean Dempsey/PA)PA Archive/PA Images - Sean Dempsey
+Adrian Bayford and wife Gillian (Sean Dempsey/PA)PA Archive/PA Images - Sean Dempsey

 The couple bought a Grade II-listed estate in Cambridgeshire, complete with cinema and billiards room, but it was sold in 2021, some years after the pair divorced.